-Paramahansa Yogananda, an author of the classic spiritual book Autobiography of a Yogi, is one of the highly Influential Yogi in the western world.
-Through his spiritual teachings, as well as by the example of his own life, he made an invaluable contribution to the recognition of the spiritual wisdom of the East by the West.
+Paramahansa Yogananda, an author of the classic spiritual book Autobiography of a Yogi, is one of the most highly Influential Yogi in the western world.
+Through his spiritual teachings and the example of his own life, he made an invaluable contribution to the spiritual wisdom recognition of the East by the West.

 Early Life of Paramahansa Yogananda

-In 1915, after graduation from Kolkata University, he was sworn in as a Mahant according to the monastic masters’ order of India.
+In 1915, after graduating from Kolkata University, he was sworn in as a Mahant according to India’s monastic masters’ order.
 That is why he got the name Yogananda which means the pleasure derived from yoga.

-A talented speaker, Yogananda addressed the gathering on the subject of The Science of Religion, and his message resonated throughout America.
+A talented speaker, Yogananda, addressed the gathering on The Science of Religion, and his message resonated throughout America.
 It was the beginning of the spread of spiritual knowledge of the East in the West.
 He founded the International Headquarters for Self-Realization Fellowship in Los Angeles in 1925.
 It became the spiritual and administrative center of his growing work.

-On January 25, 1927, in Washington, DC, after he attended a lecture where 5,000 people were present, the Washington Post reported, Swami has broken all records for sustained interest.
-President Calvin Coolidge hosted Yogananda at the White House.
+On January 25, 1927, in Washington, DC, he attended a lecture where 5,000 people were present to hear from a yoga master from India.
+The Washington Post reported, Swami has broken all records for sustained interest.
+The reigning President during that time, Calvin Coolidge, even invited Yogananda to the White House.

 Trip back to India and becoming Paramhansa